RillingDev/planning-poker/README.md

 1) compile the backend.
 2) compile the frontend into the compiled backend files directory.
 3) package the whole bunch as JAR.

+### Architecture

+#### Validation & State Transitions

+The general request validation is done in the REST controllers, as is the transition of states (e.g., joining rooms or voting).
+Integrity related validation is done in the persistence layer, such as clearing votes of observers.